stephabauva/full_stack_python_javascript/README.md

 - if session dores not exist, create one
 - if the user is sending a valid request, check if the user already has a room ongoing
 - if yes, update that room with new pause and skip data,
-- if not (if the user does nto have a room running), create one with host (session key created), pause and skip data
+- if not (if the user does not have a room running), create one with host (session key created), pause and skip data
 - otherwise, request bad request error add create-room url

+Add style and forms to the CreateRoomPage import stuff from material-ui add main grid add sub-grid with title (typography) add form (FormControl) with a text (FormHelperText), and add options (RadioGroup) with labels (FormControlLabel) with different colors add a form with text field to vote for skipping a song add two other forms for the buttons
+Note: set a variable at the beginning of the class for the default value and set the onChange parameter to
+Note: set the onChnage parameters to the methods that will change the state of the data to be send to the backend